 The whole month of November is dedicated to increasing devotion to aid the souls in purgatory.
-I came across a great article on this topic in National Catholic Register written by Joseph Pronechen and printed October 24, 2011.
-The article is an interview with author Susan Tassone.
-Here are excerpts from the article:
+I came across a great article on this topic in the National Catholic Register.
+The article reflects an interview given by Susan Tassone to the writer, Joseph Pronechen.
+It was printed October 24, 2011.
+I include here excerpts from this article:

 Do the souls in purgatory help us in this regard?
 Because of their great love for us, they’re not only anxious for leaving purgatory, they’re most concerned about our salvation, especially the salvation of their loved ones.
 They can intercede for us while in purgatory.
 Their prayers help us recognize our sins and help us understand the malice of sins.
 And so they reproach us through inspirations of the Holy Spirit.
 They want us to become holy and saints here.
 They don’t want us to go to the true purgatory.

 Do you have any other advice?
-Perhaps for educating children that seems especially appropriate with Halloween and All Saints’ Day and All Souls’ Day coming up?
+Perhaps for educating children… ?
 Pray for the dying.
 Pray the Chaplet of Divine Mercy for them.
 Your prayer can give a soul the grace of final repentance.
 Join the Pious Union of St. Joseph for the Dying.
 Nov.
 1-8 you can receive a plenary indulgence when you visit a cemetery on those days and apply it to a soul in purgatory.
 Remember the children.
 Teach them the meaning of All Souls’ Day.
 Take them to the cemeteries.
 Teach them to sprinkle holy water on the graves.
 Plant the seed of reverence for the dead, and, in due time, this will assure us of their aid.
 We need to learn from purgatory, avoid purgatory and empty purgatory.” (for the whole article, please see http://www.ncregister.com/daily-news/how-to-help-the-holy-souls-in-purgatory)